FishtownFish wrapped around the rod of AsclepiusMedicine

 Milk thistle does not reverse advanced cirrhosis.
 Some early studies suggest it may slow progression in chronic liver disease and modestly reduce inflammation, but actual scar tissue is hard to undo.
 The main treatments for cirrhosis are removing the cause (alcohol, hepatitis, fatty liver), and in late stages, transplantation.

 Silymarin is the full flavonoid complex from milk thistle seeds.
 Silybin (sometimes called silibinin) is the most active component within silymarin and what most clinical studies center on.
-Higher-quality products list a standardized silymarin percentage and the silybin content, which lets you compare apples to apples.
+Higher-quality products list a standardized silymarin percentage and the silybin content, which lets you compare products accurately.

 Milk thistle can affect liver enzymes that process thyroid hormone, but the clinical effect on levothyroxine is usually small.
 The bigger issue is timing.
 Take thyroid medication first thing in the morning, on an empty stomach, and milk thistle later with food.
 If thyroid labs drift, mention the supplement to your doctor.